The amounts reflected herein are those estimated for the 2016 - 2017 academic year. The application form is available at the bottom of this page.

 - There are two major eligibility requirements for the tuition remission:

 - The student must have a graduate assistantship; and,

-- the student must be out-of-state as the remission pays the difference between in-state and out-of-state.
+- the student must be out-of-state or foreign as the remission pays the difference between in-state and out-of-state.
 (The student is responsible for the in-state portion.)
-Foreign students are considered out-of-state.

 - Tuition remissions, though granted by the Graduate School for each academic year, may not be available to all applicants every year.
 If a tuition remission was given to a student in their first year and that student has made satisfactory progress toward the degree and has not been reclassified as "instate for tuition purposes" or will be supported by some other funds, the program is obligated to use the awarded tuition remission to cover the student for the second year.